aidanmatrician/capy_sensors/README.md

     python3 conductivity_calibration.py

-6. start a new background session by typing the following in the command line, replacing _mysession_ with your desired session name (arbitrary):
+6. start a new background session by typing the following in the command line, replacing _mysession_ with your desired session name (name is arbitrary):

     tmux new -s mysession